CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 $ docker run -it --rm -v ~/Desktop/abui_toy_corpus/:/kaldi-helpers/input coedl/kaldi-helpers:0.2
 ```

 - `$` this is the prompt, after which we type our commands.
-Will be `>` on Windows
+You'll see `>` on Windows
-- `docker run` this runs a docker image
+- `docker run` this creates a container from a docker image
-- `-it` interactive mode (so that you can stay inside while working.
+- `-it` interactive mode (so that you can stay inside the container while working.
 Otherwise it will immediately EXIT the docker container after running this command)
 - `--rm` clean up/fully close the container after it's done (when you exit it)
 - `-v`  mount (kind of like sharing) a volume (essentially a folder or directory)
 - `~/Desktop/abui_toy_corpus/` the source (location) of the folder on your computer that you want to use inside the container.
 This is the folder that has our config, data and output folders in it.